Silent-Watcher/CLIDocMaster/CONTRIBUTING.md

      When you are ready to contribute your changes back to the main project, submit a pull request.
 This will allow the project maintainers to review your changes and merge them into the main project if they are deemed appropriate.

     ### 🤗 Be kind and respectful:
      Remember that you are contributing to a community project.
 Be respectful of others' contributions and opinions, and be open to feedback on your own work.
-Avoid using offensive language or engaging in personal attacks.\n
+Avoid using offensive language or engaging in personal attacks.
-    `;

-  fs.writeFileSync(__dirname + `/../${fileName}`, contributionTemplate, {
-    flag: 'a',
-    encoding: 'utf-8',
-  });

-  processResult = isTheFileGenerated(fileName);
-  return {processResult , fileName }
-}

-export { createContributionFile };